Eye Emergencies and Trauma

 Dr. Bovio stays up on all new techniques and technology.
 At one point, after an accident of chemicals getting in my eye, he saved the vision in my left eye.

-Eye injuries can occur at any time.
-Our office is equipped to handle most eye injuries.
-The primary instrument we use is a bio microscope, sometimes referred to as a slit lamp.
-The bio microscope has a high magnification and is particularly designed to aid us in evaluating the extent of an eye injury.
-Whether it is a laceration, foreign particle embedded or a burn, the bio microscope is the primary tool to carefully examine the injury.
+The best assess the damage to your eye, we’ll primarily use a bio microscope, sometimes referred to as a slit lamp.
+The bio microscope has a high magnification and is designed to aid us in evaluating the extent of an eye injury.
+Whether it is a laceration, foreign particle embedded or a burn, the bio microscope allows us to carefully examine the injury.

 Embedded Foreign Bodies

 A common injury is a hot iron metallic foreign body embedded in the cornea.
 Grinding or drilling in iron or other metals will release particles that are hot and when they hit the eye they embed themselves in the cornea.
 If it is iron, it will immediately begin to rust due to the salty consistency of our tears.
 When the metal particle is removed, there is a remaining rust deposit that has infiltrated the surrounding cornea.

 At Gulfcoast Eye Center, we are experienced at removing these rust spots.
 With proper medical treatment these injuries resolve well.

 If the foreign particle was embedded in the central visual axis of the cornea, there may be a scar remaining which could effect the patients ultimate visual acuity.
 Safety glasses are always recommended to prevent these type of injuries.

 Contusions, otherwise referred to as a “black eye” can result in more than just the obvious bruises on the face.
 The retina is the nerve tissue that senses light which lines the back of the eye.
 There is a blood vessel layer under the retina.
 This is very delicate and sensitive tissue.
 We can assist you with determining a treatment for such trauma.